Lambton Worm: Lambton curse

-(General Lambton, Henry Lambton's brother, is said to have kept a horse whip by his bedside to ward off violent assaults.
+(One of Henry Lambton's brothers, described as "[h]is succeeding brother, the General", is said to have kept a horse whip by his bedside to ward off violent assaults.
 He died in his bed at an old age.)

 Cultural impact

 Song

 The story was made into a song (Roud #2337), written in 1867 by C. M. Leumane, which passed into oral tradition and has several slightly different variants (most notably the use of "goggly" or "googly" eyes meaning bulging and searching, a term formerly widely used on Wearside).
 It features several words only found in Northumbrian dialect.